 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-In the above chart we have measured Fisher & Paykel Healthcare's prior ROCE against its prior performance, but the future is arguably more important.
-If you'd like to see what analysts are forecasting going forward, you should check out our free report for Fisher & Paykel Healthcare.
+In the above chart we have measured Peabody Energy's prior ROCE against its prior performance, but the future is arguably more important.
+If you're interested, you can view the analysts predictions in our free report on analyst forecasts for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.